-Make sure that you proofread your cover letter (and proofread it again) before you send it off to the hiring manager.
+One of the biggest blunders jobseekers make is forgetting to proofread their cover letter before sending it off to the hiring manager.
 It’s also a good idea to ask family and friends to go over your letter who may be able to catch any potentially embarrassing typos you missed.
 I’m sure you all heard about the guy who bragged about his fluency in English and Spinach!

 17. Save as a PDF

 The file format in which you choose to save your cover letter is, quite naturally, a mere afterthought – but a very important one at that.
 This is especially true if you’ve used a fancy font or design element in your letter that may not be supported by the employer’s computer.
 Which is why saving your finished document as a PDF is essential, as doing so keeps everything in place and ensures no formatting issues occur.

 Having said that, though, the job ad may require Word docs only – so, make sure you deliver by creating a basic letter with a universal font and simple design as a backup.